aws-samples/aws-enterprise-jumpstart/README.md

 # AWS Enterprise Jumpstart (EJS)

 Enterprise Jumpstart is a cloud foundation/landing-zone framework with transparency & simplicity in mind.
 It establishes governance and control for enterprise multi-account cloud environment by utilizing AWS Organization and AWS native APIs only.
-It automates the deployment of customer cloud foundation including central logging & cross-account security audits, account blueprints, versioning & provisioning, security & compliance guardrails.
+It automates the deployment of an enterprise cloud foundation including central logging & cross-account security audits, account blueprints, versioning & provisioning, security & compliance guardrails.

 ## Features